Rhodes to Santorini Ferry

 What time does the last ferry from Rhodes to Santorini leave?

-The last ferry from Rhodes to Santorini leaves at 23:00 with Aegeon Pelagos.
+The last ferry from Rhodes to Santorini leaves at 16:00 with Blue Star Ferries.
 Times may vary depending on the time of year.

 Which ferry companies operate between Rhodes to Santorini?